wanghaisheng/responsive-landing-page-starter/content/blog/en/chat-pagination-with-infinite-scrolling-dr.md

 npm install -g nexmo-cli@beta
 ```

-[Sign up for a free Nexmo account](https://dashboard.nexmo.com/sign-up) and set up the Nexmo CLI with the API key and secret found on the dashboard.
+You can find your API key and secret on the [Dashboard](https://dashboard.nexmo.com/) which are used to set up the Nexmo CLI.

 ```bash
 nexmo setup <your_api_key> <your_api_secret>